Photorefractive Keratectomy (PRK)

 A Complete, Free Eye Evaluation

 To determine if you are a good candidate for PRK, you will undergo a complete evaluation of your eyes.
 You should not wear contact lenses the week before your evaluation.
 A technician will perform a basic eye exam, imaging, and diagnostic testing.
-Then your eyes will be dilated, and an ophthalmologist will examine them to determine if PRK is a good option for you.
+Then your eyes will be dilated, and a refractive surgeon will examine them to determine if PRK is a good option for you.
 You must be 18 or older to be considered for PRK.

 Beyond PRK